Hungary, Poland demand bigger say in EU, reject its migration policy

 “We want to have a strong say, as these countries (in Central Europe) have a vision about the future of Europe,” added the Hungarian leader, who is expected to win a further four years in power in an election due in April.

-Orban led criticism in ex-communist central and eastern Europe of Chancellor Angela Merkel’s decision in 2015 to open Germany’s doors to more than one million, mostly Muslim migrants and refugees fleeing conflicts in Syria, Iraq and beyond.
+Orban led criticism in ex-communist central and eastern Europe of German Chancellor Angela Merkel’s decision in 2015 to open Germany’s doors to more than one million, mostly Muslim migrants and refugees fleeing conflicts in Syria, Iraq and beyond.

-Morawiecki, a former finance minister who only became prime minister last month, said Central European countries would also present a common front in looming negotiations on the EU’s next seven-year budget that starts in 2021.
+“At times we feel as if someone was shooting us in the back for defending the interests of the entire Europe,” Orban told Poland’s public broadcaster TVP of Hungary’s efforts, which included a barbed-wire fence on its southern border, to stop the flow of migrants through its territory towards western Europe.

+Orban, addressing talks in Brussels over the EU’s next seven-year budget that starts in 2021, said governments in central Europe had the economic might to negotiate effectively.

 The ex-communist central European nations are all net recipients of EU funds, with Poland - the region’s biggest economy - benefiting most.
 Wealthier western EU states such as Germany want to keep a firm lid on spending, especially with the planned departure of net donor Britain from the bloc in 2019.